-- Compared to selling your car privately, trading in your old car takes away the hassle of looking for a private buyer.
+- Trading in your old car takes away the hassle of looking for a private buyer.

 - Before trading in your car, find out your car’s value.

 - Shop around for the best trade-in deal.

 - Make sure your car is presentable – clean and in a good condition inside and outside.

 - Know beforehand what the minimum amount is you would trade your car in for..